hardijabar0/game/README.md

 # [Invite the bot to your server!](https://discordapp.com/oauth2/authorize?client_id=546100087579738133&scope=bot&permissions=506588246)
 * Use the above link if you don't want to follow the steps bellow.

+### Update
+* I removed economy since it caused some errors.
+If you want to add this back in yourself use https://www.npmjs.com/package/discord-economy

 ### Requirements
 * node.js
 * python 2.7 and above